usa - Florida

 In the kitchen

 There’s a wild US shrimp species for whatever dish you have in mind.
 Mild and tender white shrimp are suited to many applications and delicately flavored dishes.
+Petite Whites are great for dishes like pastas and risottos when you want a shrimp in every bite.
 Key West pink shrimp and North Florida Hoppers peel easily, perfect for a shrimp boil.
 Brown shrimp have a richer flavor that stands up well to bold seasonings.

 what makes a wild shrimp sustainable?